LDAR-Sim/LDAR_Sim/USER_MANUAL.md

 **Notes on acquisition:** It is only required for satellite.

-**Notes of caution:** Please be sure the satellite is inlcuded in the TLE file
+**Notes of caution:** Please be sure the satellite is included in the TLE file

 --------------------------------------------------------------------------------